SalazarJosh/JoshSalazar/README.md

 - Video games 🎮 and board games 🎲

 **Favorite snacks:**
 Believe it or not, I'm not a big food person.
-But my daughter's entire existance is just distrating herself until her next meal.
+But my daughter's entire existence is just distracting herself until her next meal.
 Just the other day she said "I'm already hungry for breakfast tomorrow".
 She's 5, for reference.

 **I am grateful for:** My family!
 They're my muse.